ankurk91/bandwidth-notification-channel/README.md

 }
 ```

-In order to let your Notification know which phone number are you sending to you need to add the `routeNotificationForBandwidth` method to your Notifiable model.
+Add the `routeNotificationForBandwidth` method to your Notifiable model.
 ```php
 <?php